TransactionTree/sample-app-burgers/README.md

 !!
 If you do not set up your sites and catalog, the sample app will not function correctly.

 If you are using the sample app to learn more about the BSP HMAC algorithm, see the [HMAC](https://burgersdemo.ncrcloud.com/burger/documentation#Authentication_HMAC) section of the documentation within the application and check out the [HMACAuth](code/HMACAuth.py) file in the /ncr-burger-demo/code folder.

+## Troubleshooting

+If the __Profiler__ tab is missing in the application, check the browser inspector for a console error about, <em> "Failure to load module script: The server responded with a non JavaScript MIME type..."</em> This issue may be caused by improper content mapping with Django's runserver command.
+Please refer to [these docs](https://django-debug-toolbar.readthedocs.io/en/latest/installation.html#troubleshooting) for more information on troubleshooting this issue.

 ## License
 This sample app project is released under the Apache 2.0 license.
 The license's full text can be found [here](https://github.com/NCR-Corporation/sample-app-burgers/blob/main/LICENSE).